ChASE-library/Benchmarks/scripts/matGen/README.md

 Each folder of `30k`, `60k`, `90k` ... contains a slurm job script file `matgen.sh`.

-All the matrices of different sizes, except `130k` matrix, are for the weak scaling tests of ChASE.
+All the matrices of different sizes are for the weak scaling tests of ChASE.

-`130k` matrix is for the strong-scaling test of ChASE.

 ## workflow